 1. Preparation:

-- It also ensures cooking.
+- It also makes sure one cooks.

 2. Seasoning: